Decent intersection and Tor-rigidity for modules over local hypersurfaces: Rigidity over hypersurfaces

 \section{Rigidity over hypersurfaces}

-By the virtue of theorem \ref{rg1} and the results in the previous section, we have a lot of results about rigidity of modules when the hypersurface has an isolated singularity.
-We collect them in a theorem: \begin{thm} Let $R$ be an admissible hypersurface with isolated singularity and $M,N$ be $R$-modules. \begin{enumerate} \item If $[M] = 0$ in $\overline G(R)_{\mathbb{Q}}$, then $M$ is rigid. \item If $\dim R=1$ and $M$ has constant rank then $M$ is rigid. \item If $\dim R=2$ or $\dim R=3 $ and $\CH^1(R)_{\mathbb{Q}} = 0$ or $\dim R =4$ and $R$ contains a field, then any module is rigid. \item If $\dim M \leq 1$ then $M$ is rigid. \item If $R$ contains a field and $\dim M +\dim N \leq \dim R$, then $(M,N)$ are rigid. \item If there is an element $x \in \Ann{M} \cap \Ann(N)$ such that $R/(x)$ is still a hypersurface with isolated singularity.
-Then $(M,N)$ are rigid. \end{enumerate} \end{thm} On general hypersurfaces, however, we need to be more careful about using the function $\theta^R$.
+By virtue of Proposition \ref{rg1} and the results in the previous section, we have a lot of results about rigidity of modules when the hypersurface has an isolated singularity.
+On general hypersurfaces, however, we need to be more careful about using the function $\theta^R$.
 Typically, we need some extra conditions to show that $\theta$ is defined for all the modules in the short exact sequences involved.
-We will give plenty of examples to show that these conditions are unavoidable.
-One very effective method is to use induction on dimension to show that the $\Tor$ modules become $0$ on the punctured spectrum of $R$, which means that they have finite lengths and we can use $\theta^R$.
+In the last section we will give plenty of examples to show that these conditions are unavoidable.

 We will now state two immediate corollaries of \ref{rg1}.
-The first appeared implicitly in the work of Lichtenbaum, ([Li]) : \begin{cor} Let $R$ be an admissible hypersurface and $M,N$ be finitely generated $R$-modules.
-If $M$ or $N$ has finite projective dimension, then $(M,N)$ are rigid. \end{cor}
+The first appeared implicitly in the work of Lichtenbaum, (\cite{Li}) : \begin{cor} Let $R$ be an admissible hypersurface and $M,N$ be finitely generated $R$-modules.
+If $M$ or $N$ has finite projective dimension, then $(M,N)$ is rigid. \end{cor}

 \begin{cor} Let $R$ be an admissible hypersurface and $M,N$ be finitely generated $R$-modules.
 Assume that $\pd_{R_p}M_p <\infty$ for all $p\in Y(R)$ (the punctured spectrum of $R$) and $[N]=0$ in $\overline{G}(R)_{\mathbb{Q}}$.
 Then $(M,N)$ is rigid. \end{cor}